Dr. Danish Ali on Fentanyl Being Declared as "Weapon of Mass Destruction"

 Dr. Ali emphasizes the need for comprehensive strategies to combat this crisis.
 It is essential to understand the broader implications of fentanyl's classification.
 This designation aims to mobilize resources and efforts to tackle the issue effectively.

-Strategies for Pain Management
+Understanding Pain Management Options

 For those dealing with chronic or acute pain, it is crucial to explore safe and effective treatment options.
 While opioids may provide temporary relief, they come with significant risks.
 Alternative therapies and holistic approaches can offer safer paths to managing pain.